Yes, You Can Be a Vegetarian and an Athlete Too

 Proper post-exercise meal/snack choice is vital for all athletes, but especially vegans.

 After exercise, muscle protein synthesis is enhanced by consuming about 10 grams of a complete protein source.
-Vegan athletes should consume quinoa or a soy-based food within two hours after a workout.
+Vegan athletes can consume quinoa or a soy-based food or pair a plant based protein source with a whole grain within two hours after a workout.

-Examples include: 10 oz. soy milk, 1 cup soy yogurt, a soy protein shake, a stir-fry with ½ cup edamame, or 1 cup quinoa.
+Examples include: 10 oz. soy milk, 1 cup soy yogurt, a soy protein shake, a stir-fry with ½ cup edamame, 1 cup quinoa; or combinations like natural peanut butter on whole wheat toast, lentil soup with whole grain roll, beans and whole grain rice.

-If you’re considering a vegetarian/vegan diet, be sure to take the time to assess what you eat to ensure you are choosing properly balanced meals.
+If you’re considering a vegetarian or vegan diet, be sure to take the time to assess what you eat to ensure you’re choosing properly balanced meals.
 If you need help, seek guidance from a sports dietitian.